-Solar calibration is conducted via observations of the SCT, which is a partial-aperture, diffuse white surface that reflects sunlight into the optical system.
-It is part of the SCA within the OPSA.
-Solar calibration for the VNIR channels is not conducted frequently but on an as-needed basis.
+Solar calibration is conducted via observations of the SCT.
+This type of calibration for the VNIR channels is not conducted frequently but on an as-needed basis.
+The SCT is part of the SCA within the OPSA.
+The SCT is a partial-aperture, diffuse white surface that reflects sunlight into the optical system.
 The constant energy of the sun reflecting off the SCT provides a known radiance source for calibration.
 Since a specific geometry with the sun must be achieved to ensure significant sunlight falls upon the SCT, solar calibrations can only be performed during a specific 15-minute window for any given date.